Sure Dividend

 Growth Prospects

-Stanley Black & Decker has become the worldwide leader in tools and related products because of its iconic brands like Stanley, DeWalt, and Black & Decker.
-These names are known and trusted by professional contractors as well as do-it-yourself customers.
+Stanley Black & Decker has become the worldwide leader in tools and related products because of its iconic brands, such as Stanley, DeWalt, and Black & Decker.
+These names are known and trusted by professional contractors and do-it-yourself customers.

 This should help propel growth once supply chain constraints and higher inflationary pressures ease.